 Peer influences in air travel behavior: A social autoregressive analysis

-Bingling Zhang, Gregory S. Macfarlane, Thomas A. Wall, Kari E. Watkins
+Gregory S. Macfarlane, Thomas A. Wall, Bingling Zhang, Kari E. Watkins

 Abstract:

 Social networks can influence travel in two distinct ways: first, people often make trips to see people they know through work or life (exogenous effects); or they make trips that are similar to those taken by friends or family (endogenous effects).
 In spite of this, traditional models have not always made use of social network data, because information on social networks is both difficult to collect and challenging to implement in models.
 In this paper, we appropriate techniques developed for spatial data (specifically, a spatial Durbin count model) to construct a trip generation model for socially linked observations.
 We train this model on data collected through a web survey that interacts with the Facebook application programming interface (API) to capture respondents’ “friends” lists.
 We construct a set of “social weights” matrices that captures the social tie-strength between observations.
 A matrix that weights two observations by the number of their mutual friends provides the maximum model likelihood; this model further suggests that a non-social model may result in erroneous interpretations of the link between demographic characteristics and trip generation.